 Flowerhorn cichlid is a large, basic American cichlid.
-It has a large bulky body, a vibrant coloured hump on the forehead and fan-shaped unpaired fins.
-Both the males and the female flowerhorn cichlids have a hump on their head.
+It has a large bulky body, a vibrant colored hump on the forehead, and fan-shaped unpaired fins.
+Both the males and the female flowerhorn cichlids have a hump on their heads.

-The colour of a flowerhorn cichlid ends to change during its life and it gets more beautiful when the fish becomes mature.
+The color of a flowerhorn cichlid ends to change during its life and it gets more beautiful when the fish becomes mature.

-The most common colour of a flowerhorn fish is red and almost all of them have black spots, regardless of their colour.
+The most common color of a flowerhorn fish is red and almost all of them have black spots, regardless of their color.
 The lifespan of a flowerhorn cichlid is about eight to ten years.
 However, some can live even longer if their care is taken properly.

 One important thing to know is that even though the fish might seem suitable for beginners, in reality, it is not.

 This is because firstly it is a very large fish and needs a large spacious tank to survive.
-Secondly, this species of fish is very territory dependent and aggressive in nature, hence it is recommended that the fish is kept alone in a tank, without any plants and tank mates.
+Secondly, this species of fish is very territory dependent and aggressive, hence it is recommended that the fish is kept alone in a tank, without any plants and tank mates.

 However, proper care should be taken when you have your hand near them, as they can always bite.
-It is important that you do not overfeed them as that can make the fish sick.
+You mustn’t overfeed them as that can make the fish sick.

 If you keep a couple, then the minimum capacity of the tank should be around 100 to 120 gallons.
 If the tank maters of the flowerhorn are other cichlids, then a tank of capacity 175-200 gal might be needed.